hendricwidjaja/T1A2-Portfolio/README.md

 # Sitemap
 ![hendricwidjaja-t1a2-sitemap](./docs/hendricwidjaja-t1a2-sitemap.png)
-This sitemap was created using canva to
+This sitemap was created using canva to highlight how all internal and external pages link within the portfolio website.
+Before explaining the structure, here i

 ## Structure
 The